Bhagwat-dev/Thesis/README.md

 ---

 ## **Acknowledgments**
-Special thanks to my university, advisors, and colleagues for their support during this research.
+Special thanks to THD (my university), Rosenberger Group and colleagues for their support during this research.

 ---